intelie/gitbook-drilling/whats-new/rig-state-detection.md

 ## Configuration

-Intelie Live provides two different algorithms for detecting the current drilling activity.
+INTELIE Live provides two different algorithms for detecting the current drilling activity.
 It is also possible to add and edit those activities manually.
 Their configuration is accessed on the Configurations menu, as the image shows.

 ![Rig state configuration menu](https://lh3.googleusercontent.com/Ol9YkUfQfVIwAJrwIzw9\_B4P06J-o2-VYkBwVqPWdDjNBc7yJNSS8G0cW3dAhfnYjx9s0a\_IqlKw-0BnlcEVtD6krm9nWhosiRw81xy\_9ec1nXvAtOMhEb7dDz4QlDTm2kNf9GrP)